150-126-Great Vocals

 Writer/Composer: Oscar Hammerstein II / P. G. Wodehouse (1927)

-This is the second entry for this Showboat classic, largely because of American singer William Warfield’s deep, full-throated baritone to bass vocals, allowing his voice to become a musical instrument.
+This is the 2nd entry for this Showboat classic, largely because of American singer William Warfield’s deep, full-throated baritone to bass vocals, allowing his voice to become a musical instrument.
 One music writer noted, “They reveled in his voice for its pure sound, from its warm, rich depths to its particularly beautiful soft high tones.”
-Its richness gave it full recognition as perhaps one of the most resonant male voices of the century, allowing him entry into Theater, Movies, Operas and Inspirational.
+Its richness gave it full recognition as perhaps one of the most resonant male voices of the century, allowing him entry into Theater, Movies, Operas and Inspirational musical realms.
 With utmost respect from the world over, this performance is…Stunning and Unforgettable!

 142. OLD CAPE COD (1957)